Robostorm/Website/docs/FTC/awards.md

 * Outstanding Performance by a Rookie Team
 * Awarded a certificate by the NJ FTC team for aiding set-up and breakdown of all events that we attended

-### New Jersey State Championships:
+### Robo Joust (Qualifier):
-* Finalist Alliance Captain
+* Winning Alliance
-* Qualified for Super Regionals

-### Eastern Super Regionals:
+* Innovate Award
-* Qualified for the world championships in Detroit based on total score
+* Qualified for State Championships

-### Detroit World championships:
-* Finished in the top 40 overall based on total score
+### Winters Edge:
+* Winning Alliance
+* Highest Points by an Alliance in a Match
+* Audacious Autonomous
+* Outstanding Performance by a Rookie Team

+### Havoc on the Hudson:
+* Winning Alliance
+* Highest Scoring Alliance
+* Alliance Captain with the Highest Ranking points
+* Audacious Autonomous

+### Central Start Up:
+* Winning Alliance
+* Highest Scoring Alliance
+* Alliance Captain with the Highest Ranking points
+* Audacious Autonomous